USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch13_WRF-CMAQ.md

 The new coupled WRF-CMAQ model is based on WRFv4.1.1 and CMAQv5.3.1.
 It supports only RRTMG radiation scheme for short wave aerosol direct effect.
 It uses core-shell model to perform aerosol optics calculation rather than volume mixing technique as in the previous version of the coupled model.

-The WRFv4.1.1-CMAQv5.3.1 coupled model is released as a tarball (WRF4.1.1_CMAQ5.3.1_Coupled_Model_20191220.tar) from the CMAS Center Data Warehouse Google Drive.
+The WRFv4.1.1-CMAQv5.3.1 coupled model is released as a tarball (need to update) from the CMAS Center Data Warehouse Google Drive.
 - [Link to WRFv4.1.1-CMAQv5.3.1 Coupled_Model on Google Drive](https://drive.google.com/open?id=10wFNch1MkI49ZjD2XD6wK2xzDWOav2zY)

 The coupled model is also available as a tarball (twoway.tar.gz) from the the US EPA annoymous ftp server: